microsoft/Olive/docs/source/tutorials/configure_systems.rst

 Python Environment System
 --------------------------

+The python environment system represents the python virtual environment.
+It can be configured as a native system or a managed system.
 The python environment system is configured with the following attributes:

 * :code:`accelerators`: The list of accelerators that are supported by the system.
 * :code:`python_environment_path`: The path to the python virtual environment, which is required for native python system.